chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

 #### Destructuring with more variables?

-The result of having more variables than the elements in an array is `undefined` and is comparable to declaring a variable without assigning value.
+Having more variables than the elements in an array will give `undefined`.
+It is comparable to declaring a variable without assigning a value.

 ```
         let moreVariables = [1000, 2000, 3000, 4000]